Béla Kéler: Conductor of Lanner orchestra in Vienna (1855–1856)

-Bandmaster of the Count Mazzuchelli Regiment (1856-1860)
+Bandmaster of the Count Mazzuchelli Regiment (1856–1860)

-In Vienna on August 1, 1856, Béla Kéler was appointed to the post of a Bandmaster of the Count Alois Mazzuchelli (1776-1868) 10th Infantry Regiment orchestra.
+In Vienna on August 1, 1856, Béla Kéler was appointed to the post of a Bandmaster of the Count Alois Mazzuchelli (1776–1868) 10th Infantry Regiment orchestra.
 This appointment presented a major challenge to Kéler.
-He had to be artistically creative under demanding military conditions, despite the fact the that the regiment often had to move around.
+He had to be artistically creative under demanding military conditions, despite the fact that the regiment often had to move around.
 It moved successively through Vienna, Debrecen, Budapest, Belgrade, Sibiu, Portogruaro, Valvasone, Brasov and other cities.
-Kéler’s orchestra, which apart from the wind instruments included string instruments in order to perform not only at military events, but at individual promenade concerts, where marches were supplemented by dance compositions, transcriptions of operatic works and medleys of popular melodies, so called potpourris.
-The proof of the quality of Kéler’s work with orchestra is the winning of Mazzuchelli March, op.
+Kéler's orchestra, which apart from the wind instruments included string instruments in order to perform not only at military events, but at individual promenade concerts, where marches were supplemented by dance compositions, transcriptions of operatic works and medleys of popular melodies, so called potpourris.
+The proof of the quality of Kéler's work with orchestra is the winning of Mazzuchelli March, op.
 22 in a competition organized by the Austrian military bandmaster Andreas Leonhardt in 1857.
-The march, which was dedicated to Count Mazzuchelli, was for almost the whole 20th century wrongly credited to the Austrian composer Anton Bruckner (1824-1896).
-As late as 1977, the march under the title of Apollo March appeared on the list of Bruckner’s works with the number 115.
-The error was probably caused by the fact that Kéler´s Mazzuchelli March is similar in its form and instrumentation to Bruckner’s Military march in E-flat Major, WAB 116, it seems that Bruckner was inspired by the Mazzuchelli March.
+The march, which was dedicated to Count Mazzuchelli, was for almost the whole 20th century wrongly credited to the Austrian composer Anton Bruckner (1824–1896).
+As late as 1977, the march under the title of Apollo March appeared on the list of Bruckner's works with the number 115.
+The error was probably caused by the fact that Kéler's Mazzuchelli March is similar in its form and instrumentation to Bruckner's Military march in E-flat Major, WAB 116, it seems that Bruckner was inspired by the Mazzuchelli March.
 In March 1857, Kéler appeared with his orchestra at the Debrecen theater, housed in the granary belonging to town counsellor Gábor Nánássy.
-With a short exception at the beginning of 1859, when the regiment was in Belgrade, Kéler’s regular concerts in Budapest took place until the end of April 1859.
+With a short exception at the beginning of 1859, when the regiment was in Belgrade, Kéler's regular concerts in Budapest took place until the end of April 1859.
 In May 1859, Kéler as military bandmaster, moved with the regiment for manoeuvres by the Austrian army to Italy, where the so-called Second Italian War of Independence was being fought between the Austrian and Sardinian-French armies.
-After the conclusion of this battle, which saw the loss of the Austrian army in the battle of Solferino at the hands of the Sardinian-French armies, his service with the military orchestra brought Kéler to Sibiu in Romania.
+After the conclusion of this battle, which saw the loss of the Austrian army in the Battle of Solferino at the hands of the Sardinian-French armies, his service with the military orchestra brought Kéler to Sibiu in Romania.
 The work for the military regiment was physically very demanding for Kéler, and likely had a negative impact on his later serious health problems.
 Already during his service, he had undergone several cures in the Romanian spa town of Oradea.
 In 1860, he requested to be released for health reasons.
 This was accepted, and he ended his service in the army on September 30, 1860.